hoprnet/uHTTP-lib/README.md

 ## Using uHTTP network

-If you want to send traffic through uHTTP network, take a look at [Routing](ROUTING.md).
+If you want to route network traffic through uHTTP, take a look at [Routing](ROUTING.md).

+## Onboarding to uHTTP network

+Follow [onboarding](./ONBOARDING.md) instructions to start hosting your own exit gateways.

 ## Deployment